-During operation, the 7-segment display shows the program step/status.
+During operation, the 7-segment display shows the program status.

-In addition to the flame signal and the fault history, all the parameters of the BCU can be scanned in numerical order by repeatedly pressing the Reset/Information button (for $1\,\mathrm{s}$ ).
+The flame signal and all following parameters of the BCU can be scanned one after the other by repeatedly pressing the Reset/Information button (for 1 second).

 The parameter display is ended 60 seconds after the last time the button is pressed or by switching off the BCU.